velocity-one/blackfriday-2024/README.md

-# 🤑 Awesome Black Friday / Cyber Monday Deals You Should Not Miss 2024
+# 🤑 Awesome Black Friday / Cyber Monday Deals

 Welcome to the ultimate repository of Black Friday and Cyber Monday deals for indie makers, by indie makers!
 This curated list is your go-to destination for discovering unbeatable offers on products and services that can elevate your projects and ideas.
 Whether you're hunting for software, tools, or resources, we've got you covered.